apereo/cas/developer/Contributor-Guidelines.md

 we strongly recommend you simply [walk down the path](https://github.com/apereo/cas/graphs/contributors) of making that all a reality and *contribute* back.
-If you find yourself unable to do so, you will need to find and procure resources that can [teach you the how-to](https://www.coursera.org/) or [do it for you](https://apereo.github.io/cas/Support.html).
+If you find yourself unable to do so, you will need to find and procure resources that can [teach you the how-to](https://www.coursera.org/) [curso de c#](https://www.curso-de-java.mx/curso-de-c-sharp.html) or [do it for you](https://apereo.github.io/cas/Support.html).
 Talk to your institution, company, organization, supervisor, boss, mentor, architect, manager, director, CIO, CTO, CISO, etc and have them procure the right resources for the job.

 Reporting an issue and hoping/waiting for someone else to magically come along and spend time, money and energy